jim-easterbrook/Photini/src/doc/manual/facebook.rst

 .. image:: ../images/screenshot_39.png

-Photini requests permission to see "your photos".
+Photini requests permission to see your photos.
 It needs this to get details of your current photo albums -- title, description, location and cover photo.

 .. image:: ../images/screenshot_40.png